cmrn-rhi/covid19-crf-analysis/Case Collection Forms/README.md

 \* Analysis results were not included in the manuscript analysis nor discussion.

+### License

+The authors consider this collection an archive of the raw case report form data utilized in this analysis.
+The contents of this directory are _not claimed_ by the authors under any license.
+Individuals wishing to know the licensing information of individual forms must seek out this information from the original source(s).

 ### References

 British Columbia Centre for Disease Control.
 (2020).
 COVID-19 Case Report Form.
 Resource Document.
 British Columbia Centre for Disease Control. http://www.bccdc.ca/Documents/COVID-19_Case_Report_Form.pdf.
 Accessed 12 May 2020.